RhetTbull/osxphotos/README.md

 photo.exiftool.addvalues("IPTC:Keywords", "vacation", "beach")
 ```

-**Caution**: I caution against writing new EXIF data to photos in the Photos library because this will overwrite the original copy of the photo and could adversely affect how Photos behaves.  `exiftool.as_dict()` is useful for getting access to all the photos information but if you want to write new EXIF data, I recommend you export the photo first then write the data.
+**Caution**: I caution against writing new EXIF data to photos in the Photos library because this will overwrite the original copy of the photo and could adversely affect how Photos behaves.  `exiftool.asdict()` is useful for getting access to all the photos information but if you want to write new EXIF data, I recommend you export the photo first then write the data.
 [PhotoInfo.export()](#export) does this if called with `exiftool=True`.

 #### `score`
 Returns a [ScoreInfo](#scoreinfo) data class object which provides access to the computed aesthetic scores for each photo.